apacheignite/documentation/basic-concepts/thread-pools.md

   "title": "Custom Thread Pools"
 }
 [/block]
-It is possible to configure custom thread pools for compute tasks.
-This is useful if you want to synchronously execute one compute task from another without a risk of deadlock: just make sure that nested task is executed in another thread pool.
+It is possible to configure a custom thread pool for Ignite Compute tasks.
+This is useful if you want to execute one compute task from another synchronously avoiding deadlocks.
+To guarantee this, you need to make sure that a nested task is executed in a  thread pool different from the parent's tasks thread pool.

-Custom pool should be defined in configuration before node start and must have unique name.
+A custom pool is defined in `IgniteConfiguration` and has to have a unique name:
 [block:code]
 {
   "codes": [